pramonettivega/getting_started_ndp/getting_started.md

 # Getting Started with NDP

 This introductory guide aims to provide collaborators with a comprehensive overview of some of the key features of the National Data Platform (NDP).
-The exploration is complemented by a sample demonstration of an NDP project designed to address a *mock data challenge*.
+The exploration is complemented by a sample exploratory data analysis.
 By the end of this tutorial, we will accomplish the following:

 - Navigate the data catalog
 - Initiate a computing instance
 - Perform an analysis using the JupyterHub environment in a high-performance computing instance.

+## What is NDP?

+NDP is a federated and extensible data ecosystem that fosters collaboration, innovation and equitable data use, leveraging existing Cyberinfrastructure (CI) capabilities.

+## Who can use NDP?

 ## Catalog